almashasee098-sys/tink-her-hack-navajanani/README.md

 3. Holistic Wellness Modules
 Mind Matters: Track your mood and find daily inspiration with the Mental Health suite.

-Fuel Your Body: Stay nourished and hydrated with custom meal and water plans.
+3.1Fuel Your Body: Stay nourished and hydrated with custom meal and water plans.

-Rest & Recharge: Log your rest and dive deep into your sleep patterns.
+3.2Rest & Recharge: Log your rest and dive deep into your sleep patterns.

 Active Mama: Follow expert workout tips and watch your physical progress grow.